Mid-Michiganders optimistic about new distracted driving law

 "I see a lot of people driving all over the road.
 Then I'll pull up next to them at a traffic light and they'll be on their phone," said Nola Auernhamer, who's happy to hear about the change as well.

 The new law does make exceptions.
-Drivers can call or use GPS through a bluetooth, a dash screen, or a phone mount.
+Drivers can make phone calls or use GPS devices with a hands-free Bluetooth device, a dash mounted screen or a phone mount.

 Drivers are also allowed to make calls if they need to report an emergency.